patela3/BlakYak/README.md

 ## About

-BlakYak is a retro-styled Blackjack game written in Java, featuring original 8-bit pixel art created by the developer.
-You start by entering how much money you're bringing to the table, place your bet, and play against an AI dealer — complete with looping background music, funny loss quotes, and a full split hand mechanic.
+BlakYak is an Undertale-esque Blackjack game written in Java, featuring original 8-bit pixel art created by me.
+You start by entering how much money you're bringing to the table, place your bet, and play against an AI dealer, complete with looping background music, funny loss quotes, and a full split hand mechanic.

 ---